Lesson 2: Schema Objects

 Case Sensitivity

-Depends on operating system, file system and lower_case_table_names
+Depends on operating system, file system and lower_case_table_names configuration

 Set before starting a project (strongly recommended!)